Changes to table structures (DDL) aren't replicated through standard DDL commands, but only with commands executed using the

 - Any schemas beginning with

 pg_catalog, which contains the system tables and all built-in data types, functions, and operators, and exists in all databases automatically).
-As a result, information about user roles isn't migrated.
+As a result, information about users and user roles isn't migrated.
 See the full list of schemas beginning with

 - The information schema (